Mustafashafi/Tourism-site/README.md

-# Rayna Tours - Tour Booking Platform
+# Tour Booking Platform

-Welcome to the **Rayna Tours** project!
+Welcome to the **Tours Booking Platform** project!
 This is a modern web application designed to help users browse, select, and book various tours and activities with ease.

 ## Project Structure